This information is current as of 19-January-2023

 Will the vaccines worsen my MS?

-Studies have shown no increased relapse rate after COVID vaccination.
-In addition, results of large trials have shown that other vaccines do not cause MS, worsen MS, or cause relapses 10,11.
+We do not have this information specifically for the COVID vaccines.
+However, results of large trials have shown that other vaccines do not cause MS, worsen MS, or cause relapses10, 11.
 It is important to note that fever can exacerbate preexisting MS symptoms but should not cause new symptoms.
 Please reach out to your doctor if you have persistent symptoms or new symptoms associated with the COVID vaccination.

 Who can get the vaccine?

-People ages 6 months and older who live, work, or study in Massachusetts can get vaccinated against COVID-19.
+People ages 12 and older who live, work, or study in Massachusetts can get vaccinated against COVID-19.
+People ages 5-17 can only get the Pfizer vaccine.
+People age 18 and older can get any vaccine.
 The vaccine is safe and effective.
 You don’t need an ID or insurance to get it.

 Table 1: Vaccine efficacy studies in patients on MS disease modifying treatments